SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/test_practices/encouraged/domain_specific_language.en.md

 working on, such that the test scripts (the user's only pre-release proxy) “speak” for, and represent the user.

+The goal is to use _ubiquitous language_.
+Rather than referring to "load data into this table" or "click on the third column" it should be possible to use language such as "create a new account" or "order displayed results by name"

 With Selenium, DSL is usually represented by methods, written to make the API simple and readable – they enable a report between the developers and the stakeholders (users, product owners, business